emarsden/dash-mpd-rs/README.md

 If the library feature `libav` is enabled, muxing support (combining audio and video streams, which are often separated out in DASH streams) is provided by ffmpeg’s libav library, via the `ac_ffmpeg` crate.
-Otherwise, muxing is implemented by calling `mkvmerge`, `ffmpeg` or `vlc` as a subprocess.
-If the call to `mkvmerge` fails (for example because it is not installed), then `ffmpeg` is called, and if that fails `vlc` is called.
+Otherwise, muxing is implemented by calling an external muxer, `mkvmerge`, `ffmpeg` or `vlc` as a subprocess.
 Note that these commandline applications implement a number of checks and workarounds to fix invalid input streams that tend to exist in the wild.
 Some of these workarounds are implemented here when using libav as a library, but not all of them, so download support tends to be more robust with the default configuration (using an external application as a subprocess).

+The choice of external muxer depends on the filename extension of the path supplied to `download_to()` (will be ".mp4" if you call `download()`):

+- .mkv: call mkvmerge first, then if that fails call ffmpeg
+- .mp4: call ffmpeg first, then if that fails call vlc
+- other: try ffmpeg, which supports many container formats

 ## DASH features supported